 During his time at Westminster Choir College, Stearns also sang at such venues as Carnegie Hall, Riverside Church, NJPAC, and Spoleto Festival USA with the Westminster Symphonic Choir and the esteemed Westminster Choir, under the batons of Dr. Joseph Flummerfelt, Harry Bickett, David Robertson, and Dr. Joe Miller.
 He was a featured soloist with the Westminster Choir and Westminster Schola Cantorum.

 In the summer of 2008, Stearns placed as first runner-up in the Metropolitan Room's first annual MetroStar Talent Challenge, despite being the youngest contestant to enter.
-In 2010, Stearns was one of twelve candidates selected to audition for the first annual Noel Coward Cabaret Competition, presented by the Mabel Mercer Foundation and has also appeared several times in the Mabel Mercer Foundation's 21st Annual Cabaret Convention, held at Jazz at Lincoln Center and The Town Hall.
+In 2010, Stearns was one of twelve candidates selected to audition for the first annual Noel Coward Cabaret Competition, presented by the Mabel Mercer Foundation and has also appeared multiple times in the Mabel Mercer Foundation's Annual Cabaret Convention, held at Jazz at Lincoln Center and The Town Hall.
 Stearns also serves on the Board of Directors of the Manhattan Association of Cabarets and Clubs (MAC).